 Most Wonderful Sound: The sound of the Falchion, Strider Hiryu's plasma cipher blade, being swung, again, according to Boomstick. invoked

-Boomstick: (after Wiz describes some of the characteristics of the Falchion) And it does it all with an incredibly satisfying "ching" sound. (cut to Hiryu swinging the Falchion rapidly, with each swing going "ching") That's the one!
+Boomstick: (after Wiz describes some of the characteristics of the Falchion) And it does it all with an incredibly satisfying "ching" sound. (cut to Strider swinging the Falchion rapidly, with each swing going "ching") That's the one!

 Mundane Made Awesome: The Goomba vs. Koopa battle was way more epic than it had any right to be, even in spite of the hilariously anti-climactic ending.
 Lampshaded by Boomstick:

 Boomstick: Aw man.
 I thought this was gonna suck!
 That was awesome!
 Who knew those little fuckers could fight like that?!